g1v/3/README.md

-# steam gifts auto joiner
+# giveaway joiner

+supports
+  * indiegala
+  * steamgifts
 updated randomly

 changes massively when it is updated